 An engineer might work in profiles as mechanical engineer, civil engineer, automobile engineer, software engineer, electronics engineer, electronics and communication engineer etc. There are a number of companies such as Infosys, IBM, TCS, Accenture, etc. which hire one after completion of a degree in B.Tech.

 Job prospects for a lawyer

 After completing a degree in law, one can choose to make a career as:

 Judge Advocate General

 In a nutshell, a student must consider all the factors before deciding a career prospect.
-Moreover, a child must do a self check and analysis before coming to any final decision.
+Moreover, a candidate must do a self-check and analysis before coming to any final decision.